-Canada’s claim to fame for tallest towers was built in 1973 and named the CN Tower (CN stands for Canadian National).
-To go up this tourist attraction will set you back approximately CAD$58 for an adult, but you get some incredible views of the city surrounding from the observation deck including one section of the floor which looks straight down to the world below and the Rogers center giving you an incredible birds eye view.
+Canada's claim to fame for tallest towers was built in 1973 and named the CN Tower (CN stands for Canadian National).
+To go up this tourist attraction will set you back approximately CAD$58 for an adult, but you get some incredible views of the surroundings of the city from the observation deck including one section of the floor which looks straight down to the world below and the Rogers centre giving you an incredible birds eye view.

 After Hotel X (or perhaps you didn’t get a chance to go up, in that case your first stop will be) Trillium Park where you can view all sorts of angles of the CN Tower along the waterfront of Lake Ontario and by walking across the bridge in the park.

-Following Trilium Park, you will walk towards Coronation Park.
-It is a beautiful spot to go for a walk and if you are there on the weekend in the summer, you may be able to catch some local baseball teams at play.
-You won’t see too many good views of the CN Tower from here, so we are walking towards the Historical location Fort York.
+Following Trillium Park, you will walk towards Coronation Park.
+It is a beautiful spot to go for a walk and if you are there on the weekend in the summer you may be able to catch some local baseball teams at play.
+You won’t see too many good views of the CN Tower from here, so let's head towards the Historical location Fort York.
 Prior to 1834, Toronto was called York and this is where intruders from across the Lake would be fended off.
 You will have to keep walking though as you won’t be able to get too many good shots of the CN Tower, but you can certainly stop in the museum for some more info!
-Below is a street view of the CN Tower infront of Fort York.
+Below is a street view of the CN Tower in front of Fort York.

-Continue towards Bathurst street and you will come across a bridge which has a beautiful view of the CN Tower and you can easily grab a couple shots of the CN Tower.
+Continue towards Bathurst street and you will come across a bridge which has a beautiful view of the CN Tower where you can easily grab some stunning photos.

-But if you are not stopping for a quick drink, then from the bridge across Bathurst Street you can see a yellow secondary pedestrian only bridge called “Puente De Luz” or “The Bridge” which also spans the train tracks.
+If you are not stopping for a quick drink, then from the bridge across Bathurst Street you can see a yellow secondary pedestrian only bridge called “Puente De Luz” or “The Bridge” which also spans the train tracks.
 This has become a pretty iconic bridge for its symmetry.
 While on Bathurst Street bridge, head north towards Front Street, turn right and you will quickly come across the painted yellow bridge.
-Where you can get more stunning shot of the CN Tower like the one below.
-(Caution do not imitate my image as it can be dangerous.)
+Where you can get more stunning shots of the CN Tower like the one below.
+(Caution do not imitate my image as it can be dangerous).

 Moving along our CN Tower walking tour, stop at the walkway next to Spokehaus to add some eye level architecture and this cute little walkway with a garden.